leobel96/LambdaBooth/README.md

 - Electric cables for connections

 ## Dependencies
-1. Python 3 and pip3: If you have a recent version of Raspbian installed on your Raspberry Pi, they should already be installed
+1. Python 3 and pip3: If you have a recent version of Raspbian installed on your Raspberry Pi, they should already be installed.
 2. Gphoto2: It is necessary to control a DSLR camera using the Raspberry Pi.
-Installing it is as simple as: `sudo apt-get install gphoto2 libgphoto2*`
+Installing it is as simple as: `sudo apt-get install gphoto2 libgphoto2*`.
 3. Opencv3: It is necessary for chromakeying.
 The installation is pretty long (it could require 4 hours on a first gen Raspberry Pi).
 To install it I have followed [this guide](https://www.life2coding.com/install-opencv-3-4-0-python-3-raspberry-pi-3/) from step 1 to step 11.
 There is also a [bash script](https://github.com/pageauc/opencv3-setup) that can simplify all the process and automate it but I've not tested it.
+4. Python-gphoto2: You need it to control your DSLR camera from Python.
+Install it with: `sudo pip install gphoto2`.

 ## Installation
 1. Clone all the repository in your Raspberry Pi